The Uffizi Gallery

 The Hall of Raffaello

-Here you can admire the works of Raffaello Sanzio to whom the room is dedicated, both Raphael's Madonna del Cardellino and those of the artist's young period as well as more mature ones.
+Here you can admire the works of Raffaello Sanzio to whom the room is dedicated, both Raphael's Madonna del Cardellino and those of the artist's young period, as well as more mature ones.

-For a pit-stop during your visit, the onsite café offers incredible panoramic views of Florence.
+For a pit stop during your visit, the onsite café offers incredible panoramic views of Florence.

-If you wish to visit Florence and its wonders, here we recommend our selection of luxury villas to rent in Tuscany.
+If you wish to visit Florence and its wonders, we recommend our selection of luxury villas to rent in Tuscany.

-villa verbena
+villa cara

 Price On demand